ouspg/CompSec/Lab2_Network/README.md

 Few helpful commands

-If the site is not visible at www.csrfattack.org, restart the apache2 service with the command:
+If the site is not visible at www.csrfattack.org, modify the ```/etc/hosts``` file by adding ```127.0.0.1    www.csrfattack.org``` after localhost and kali and then restart the apache2 service with the command:
 ```
 ~$ sudo service apache2 restart
 ```
-You can modify the site by editing the file found in
+You can modify the template site by editing the file found in
 ```
 /var/www/html/index.html
 ```